Guys and Dolls (film)

 Guys and Dolls is a 1955 American musical film starring Marlon Brando, Jean Simmons, Frank Sinatra, and Vivian Blaine.
 The picture was made by Samuel Goldwyn Productions and released by MGM.
 It was directed by Joseph L. Mankiewicz, who also wrote the screenplay.
 The film is based on the 1950 Broadway musical by composer and lyricist Frank Loesser, with a book by Jo Swerling and Abe Burrows, which, in turn, was loosely based on "The Idyll of Miss Sarah Brown" (1933) and "Blood Pressure", two short stories by Damon Runyon.
 Dances were choreographed by Michael Kidd, who had staged the dances for the Broadway production.

 The film opened on November 3, 1955, at the Capitol Theatre in New York City to critical and commercial success.
-As of September 2024, a remake of the film, directed, co-produced and co-written by Rob Marshall, is currently in pre-production.
+As of September 2024, a remake of the film, directed, co-produced and co-written by Rob Marshall, was in pre-production.

 Plot

 Gambler Nathan Detroit seeks to organize an unlicensed craps game, but the police, led by Lieutenant Brannigan, are "putting on the heat."
 Nathan's usual locations are turning him away due to Brannigan's intimidating pressure.
 The Biltmore garage will allow Nathan to hold a game, but the owner requires a $1,000 security deposit, which Nathan does not have.
 Adding to his problems, Nathan's fiancée, Miss Adelaide, a nightclub singer, wants to get married after being engaged for fourteen years.
 She also wants him to go straight, but his only talent is organizing illegal gambling.

 Nathan spots an old acquaintance, Sky Masterson, a gambler willing to bet on virtually anything and for high amounts.
 To win the $1,000 security deposit, Nathan bets Sky that he cannot take a girl of Nathan's choosing to dinner in Havana, Cuba.
 Nathan then nominates Sergeant Sarah Brown, a sister at the Save a Soul Mission, which opposes gambling.

 Sky pretends to be a repentant gambler to meet Sarah.
 Sky proposes a bargain: He will recruit a dozen sinners into the Mission for her Thursday-night meeting if she will have dinner with him in Havana.
 With General Matilda Cartwright threatening to close the Mission's Broadway branch due to low attendance, Sarah agrees to the date.

 Meanwhile, confident that he will win the bet, Nathan gathers all the gamblers, including a visitor that Harry the Horse has invited: Big Jule, a mobster.
 When Lieutenant Brannigan appears, Benny Southstreet claims they are celebrating Nathan marrying Adelaide.
 Nathan is shocked, but is forced to play along.
 Later, he realizes he has lost his bet and must marry Adelaide.

 Over the course of their stay in Cuba, Sky and Sarah begin to fall in love.
 They return to Broadway at dawn and meet the Save a Soul Mission band, which has been parading all night on Sky's advice.
 Police sirens are heard, and the gamblers, led by Nathan Detroit, flee out through the back room of the empty Mission where they were holding a craps game.